Weak del Pezzo surfaces are characterized by the existence of $2$-tilting bundles: Acknowledgements

 \section{Acknowledgements}

-The author expresses his gratitude to Wahei Hara, Akira Ishii and Hirotaka Onuki for answering his questions sincerely.
-He is also grateful to Norihiro Hanihara, Lutz Hille, Osamu Iyama, Yusuke Nakajima, Shu Nimura and Kenta Sato for fruitful discussions.
+The author expresses his gratitude to Wahei Hara, Akira Ishii and Hirotaka Onuki for helpful answers to his questions.
+He is also grateful to Norihiro Hanihara, Lutz Hille, Osamu Iyama, Tatsuro Kawakami, Yusuke Nakajima, Shu Nimura and Kenta Sato for fruitful discussions.
 This work was supported by the WINGS-FMSP program at the Graduate School of Mathematical Sciences, the University of Tokyo, and JSPS KAKENHI Grant Number JP25KJ0818.